lippo97/sd-project/README.md

 reasoning via explicit definition of the spatial-temporal structure of the environment where situated entities act and interact.

-This repository contains an implementation of both a server and a client over HTTP and WebSockets.
+This repository contains an implementation of both a server and a client over HTTP and WebSockets, following [this OpenAPI specification](https://app.swaggerhub.com/apis/unibo-sd/LPaaS/1.0.0#/).

 ## Repository content